labsquare/cutevariant/docs/docs/plugins/selections.md

 ## Create source from intersection with a BED file

-You can also create sources from a BED file.
+You can also create sources from a [BED file](https://fr.wikipedia.org/wiki/BED_(format_de_fichier)).
 These files are just tab seperated text, where the first column identifies the contig ID (*i.e.* the chromosome name usually), and the next two columns indicate the range the feature is in (the latter is decribed by every following column).

 Creating an intersection with a BED file means that you will deselect variants that fall outside the features described by the BED file, and save it to a new table.